apache/shardingsphere/docs/document/content/reference/distsql/syntax/rdl/resource-definition/add-resource.en.md

 ```

  ### Supplement
-- Before adding resources, please confirm that a schema has been created in Proxy, and execute the `use` command to successfully select a schema
+- Before adding resources, please confirm that a database has been created in Proxy, and execute the `use` command to successfully select a database
 - Confirm that the added resource can be connected normally, otherwise it will not be added successfully
 - `dataSourceName` is case-sensitive
-- `dataSourceName` needs to be unique within the current schema
+- `dataSourceName` needs to be unique within the current database
 - `dataSourceName` name only allows letters, numbers and `_`, and must start with a letter
 - `poolProperty` is used to customize connection pool parameters, `key` must be the same as the connection pool parameter name, `value` supports int and String types
 - When `password` contains special characters, it is recommended to use the string form; for example, the string form of `password@123` is `"password@123"`